Search references for VALUE RANGE-ANALYSIS. Phrases containing VALUE RANGE-ANALYSIS

 Branch of mathematics

-continuous change, and the principal precursor of modern mathematical analysis.
+continuous change, and is the principal precursor of modern mathematical analysis.
 Originally called infinitesimal calculus or the calculus of infinitesimals

 Calculus